andrasq/node-restiq/Readme.md

 - `debug` - include stack traces in error responses.
 Be cautious about sending backtraces off-site.
 - `setNoDelay` - turn off Nagle write-combining on the current socket.
    This can greatly reduces call latency when responses use write().
 - `restify` - make the response have methods `res.send` for easier compatibility with restify.
 This eats into the throughput some, so use only as needed.
+- `createServer` - the function to use to create the server.
+It will be called with the function(req, res) that processes web requests.
+   Exposed for testing, this defaults to `http.createServer`.

         var Restiq = require('restiq');
         var app = Restiq.createServer(options);